 Dickson Mountain is named after James Dickson, a provincial land surveyor.
-The ski hill of Calabogie Peaks Resort is located on the north side of the mountain, but the top and the south side of the mountain has remained wild and undeveloped.
+The ski slopes of Calabogie Peaks Resort are located on the north side of the mountain, but the top and the south side of the mountain have remained wild and undeveloped.

 And that trail was so beautiful!
 It’s hard to beat the spectacular views of Manitou Mountain and of the Eagle’s Nest Lookout, but Dickson Mountain can compete with these two.
 The trail follows the rocky sides of the mountain for several metres, offering magnificent views of the Madawaska region.